Gentoo Development Guide

 A slot dependency may contain an optional sub-slot part that follows the regular slot and is delimited by a

 /character.
 This can be useful for packages installing pre-built binaries that require a library with a specific soname version which corresponds to the sub-slot.
-For example:RDEPEND="dev-libs/foo:0/3"Dependency atoms can use slot operators to clarify what should happen if the slot and/or sub-slot of a runtime dependency changes:
+For example:RDEPEND="dev-libs/foo:0/3"Package dependency specifications can use slot operators to clarify what should happen if the slot and/or sub-slot of a runtime dependency changes:

 -